 Bless our school, that working together and playing together we will learn to serve you and help one another,

-Links with the Church
+Links with the Community

 We are proud of our children’s desire to help those around them and in the wider community.
 As a school, we support local, national and international charities at various points throughout the year.